RSCJacksonLab/landscapy/docs/cookbook/statistics/inference-contract.md

 `hypothesis_testing` supports exactly `ttest`, `mannwhitney`, and `ks`.
 Unknown or repeated test names raise instead of being ignored.
-All groups must be non-empty after the selected NaN policy; infinities are always rejected.
+All groups must be non-empty after the selected NaN policy and infinities are always rejected.
 The independent t-test additionally requires at least two observations in every group.
 Raw statistics and p-values use the corresponding SciPy routines: